splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No

   * - READ_CONFIG
     - The READ_CONFIG capability only applies to functionality in the API.
 In the APM API, the READ_CONFIG capability lets you use the GET method on the APM Visibility Filters resource.
+See :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes
     - No
     - No

   * - DELETE_CONFIG
     - The DELETE_CONFIG capability only applies to functionality in the API.
 In the APM API, the DELETE_CONFIG capability lets you use the DELETE method on the APM Visibility Filters resource.
+See :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes
     - No